By Hanya Yanagihara

 “You were treated horribly.
 You came out on the other end.
 You were always you.”

-~ I'm giving "A Little Life" 4.5/5 stars, but I'm not so confident in this rating.
-The reason why I don't feel comfortable giving it a 5/5 is because it has very little re-readability.
+~ I'm giving "A Little Life" 4/5 stars.
+I don't feel comfortable giving it a 5/5 because it has very little re-readability.
 The majority of my most precious books I could read year in year out- and those aren't light, fluffy subjects either.
 This is a book I could see myself reading once, maybe two more times in my life- but is that really a hindrance to it's quality, or proof of it's profound importance?
 Anyways, this is what I'm choosing.
 Deal with it. ~